munz0312/gateway-api/README.md

 The server will start on `127.0.0.1:3000`.

-Define the allowed routes in the `config.json` file, then you can send requests to it using some HTTP client.
+Ensure you have defined the desired allowed routes in the `config.json` file, then you can send requests to it using some HTTP client.

 ```bash
 curl localhost:3000/bin/get